winitzki/scall/tutorial/programming_dhall.md

 ### Example: infinite trees

-Another example of a co-inductive type is a data structure representing infinite trees.
+Another example of a greatest fixpoint type is a data structure representing infinite trees.

 We will show the techniques required for implementing two versions of an infinite tree: a tree that has data in leaves and can be either finite or infinite; and a tree that has data in branches and is always infinite.
 Many other kinds of infinite trees can be implemented similarly with these techniques.